 Device to Cloud General Info Low Power Features

-Cellular-based iot can have a very low power footprint, expecially if the low power modes are exploited correctly.
+Cellular-based IoT can have a very low power footprint, especially if the low power modes are exploited correctly.
 As explained in section “here link to mobile network information”, these low power modes can greatly reduce the power consumption.

 PSM

-The PSM (power saving mode) is the deepest power mode that allows to achieve the lowest power consumption.
+PSM (power saving mode) is the device’s deepest power state, minimizing power consumption.

-The PSM needs the configuration of two timers: the activity timer (T3324) and the periodic TAU timer (T3412).
-These timers are often called in similar ways, please refer to the timer name (TXXXX) to avoid confusion.
+PSM requires the configuration of two timers: the activity timer (T3324) and the periodic TAU timer (T3412).
+Their names are similar, so always refer to the full timer identifier (TXXXX) to avoid confusion.

-The first timer configures how long the modem will stay active and connected to the network, while the second defines the wholetime of a psm cycle.
+The first timer configures how long the modem will stay active and connected to the network, while the second one defines the total duration of a PSM cycle.
 The sleep time will then be T3412 - T3324.

 🚧 PSM availability in countries

-The iotcreators (Deutsche Telekom) network natively supports PSM, however when using iotcreators sim cards in roaming, the PSM needs to be supported by the local network as well in order to be enabled.
+The iotcreators (Deutsche Telekom) network natively supports PSM; however, when using iotcreators SIM cards in roaming, PSM needs to be supported by the local network as well in order to be enabled.

 Please check the “Support over networks” section for details.